-Although I admit never eating a nacho I didn’t like, I recently met tater tot nachos, known as Totchos.
-My daughter, Kristyn, told my husband and me to try out a little Mexican restaurant called Dela Libre, not far from our house.
+Although I admit never eating a nacho I didn't like; I recently met tater tot nachos, known as Totchos.
+Kristyn told my husband and me to try out a little Mexican restaurant called Dela Libre, not far from our house.
 Not only do they have a vegan menu, but they also have vegan tater tot nachos on the menu.

 WHAT IN THE WORLD ARE TATOR TOT NACHOS ANYWAY?

 When I was growing up, Ore Ida Tater Tots were a part of our childhood.
-To be honest, I haven’t eaten frozen tater tots in years, although I do love the crispy potato balls.
+I haven't eaten frozen tater tots in years, although I do love the crispy potato balls.

 TATER TOT OPTIONS...HOMEMADE TATOR TOTS OR STORE-BOUGHT TATER TOTS?

 So, healthier options do exist at your local grocery store, in the event making your own tater tots is not appealing.
-Making homemade tater tots at home, though, is not very difficult, and it is a great activity for the kids to help cook.
+Making homemade tater tots at home is not very difficult, and it is a great activity for the kids to help cook.

 Baking or air-frying the tater tots also gives you a healthier option than frying them in oil.
 So, skip the oil and opt for baking instead.